Overview

 Specify the column names that match the destination columns using the following format:

 ["Column1", "Column2", "Column3"].
-New columns will be created if the specified columns do not exist.In the Target section, use the Target Name field to modify the table name, if required.
+New columns will be created if the specified columns do not exist.In the Target section, the selected target datastore is displayed.
+Complete the following steps:

 Note